Haven-Rau/Pokemon_Catching_Adventure/README.md

 (4, 'masterball',100)
 ```

+#### Trainer_pokemon -

-Lastly, we need to built a trainer_pokemon database.
+Lastly, we need to built a trainer_pokemon table.
+This will include the data of every Pokemon caught by a trainer.

 ```SQL
 Create table trainer_pokemon